abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 </abp-dynamic-form>
 ```

-* We've used `abp-dynamic-form` tag-helper and pass it a `Book` model, this tag helper will simply create form contents (inputs, select boxes etc.) behalf of us.
+* We've used `abp-dynamic-form` tag-helper and passed it a `Book` model, this tag helper will simply create form contents (inputs, select boxes etc.) on behalf of us.

 * **CreateModal.cshtml.cs**